-Shortly after the call deadline, the Commission/agency will send an acknowledgement of receipt to the e-mail address of the proposal coordinator given in the submitted proposal.
+Shortly after the call deadline, the Commission/Agency will send an acknowledgement of receipt to the e-mail address of the proposal coordinator given in the submitted proposal.
 This is assumed to be the individual named on the A2 form for participant no. 1.
-Please note that the brief electronic message given by the EPSS system after each submission is not the official acknowledgement of receipt.
+Please note that the brief electronic message given by the Electronic Submission services of the Commission after each submission is not the official acknowledgement of receipt.